ChicoState/ux-leo-malinen/README.md

 # Leo's UX Journal

-## This will be the journal that I use for the class
+## This will be the journal that I use for the class.